Greedy inference with structure-exploiting lazy maps: Introduction

 \section{Introduction}

-Inference in the Bayesian setting typically requires the computation of integrals $\int f \, \d\pi$ over an \textit{intractable} posterior distribution, whose density\footnote{In this paper, we only consider distributions that are absolutely continuous with respect to the Lebesgue measure on $\mathbb{R}^d$, and thus will use the notation $\pi$ to denote both the distribution and its associated density.} $\pi$ is known up to a normalizing constant.
-A useful approach to this problem involves constructing a deterministic nonlinear transformation, i.e., a \emph{transport map} \cite{villani2008optimal}, that induces a coupling of $\pi$ with a tractable distribution $\rho$ (e.g., a standard Gaussian).
-More formally, we seek a map $T$ that pushes forward $\rho$ to $\pi$, written as $T_\sharp \rho = \pi$, such that the change of variables $\int f \, \d \pi = \int f \circ T \, \d \rho $ makes integration tractable.
+Inference in the Bayesian setting typically requires the computation of integrals $\int f \, \d\pi$ over an \textit{intractable} posterior distribution whose density\footnote{In this paper, we only consider distributions that are absolutely continuous with respect to the Lebesgue measure on $\mathbb{R}^d$, and thus will use the notation $\pi$ to denote both the distribution and its associated density.} $\pi$ is known up to a normalizing constant.
+One approach to this problem is to construct a deterministic nonlinear transformation, i.e., a \emph{transport map} \cite{villani2008optimal}, that induces a coupling of $\pi$ with a tractable distribution $\rho$ (e.g., a standard Gaussian).
+Formally, we seek a map $T$ that pushes forward $\rho$ to $\pi$, written as $T_\sharp \rho = \pi$, such that the change of variables $\int f \, \d \pi = \int f \circ T \, \d \rho $ makes integration tractable.

 Many constructions for such maps have been developed in recent years.
-Triangular maps \cite{bogachev2005triangular,rosenblatt1952remarks,knothe1957contributions} are sufficiently general to couple any absolutely continuous pair of distributions $(\rho, \pi)$, and their numerical approximations have been investigated in \cite{el2012bayesian,marzouk2016introduction, spantini2018inference, Jaini2019}.
-Other constructions write $T$ as a composition of simpler parameterized functions: these include normalizing flows \cite{rezende2015variational,tabak2013family, dinh2016density}, autoregressive flows \cite{Kingma2016}, and neural ordinary differential equations \cite{Chen2018,Dupont2019}.
-Stein variational methods \cite{liu2016stein,liu2017stein,Detommaso2018} provide a nonparametric way of constructing $T$ as a composition of functions lying in a chosen RKHS.
-Some of these methods have actually been proposed for density estimation (Gaussianizing a distribution from which one has drawn samples, via the action of a map $S = T^{-1}$ \cite{laparra2011iterative,tabak2010density}), while others have been developed for variational inference (approximating $\pi$ by $T_\sharp \rho$, typically in the sense of Kullback--Leibler (KL) divergence), but these two problems are tightly linked as long as $T$ is invertible.
+Normalizing flows (see \cite{rezende2015variational,tabak2013family,papamakarios2019normalizing,kobyzev2020normalizing} and references therein) build transport maps via a deep composition of functions parameterized by neural networks, with certain ansatzes to enable efficient computation.
+Many recently proposed autoregressive flows (for example \cite{dinh2016density,Kingma2016,papamakarios2017masked,huang2018neural,de2019block}) compose triangular maps, which allow for efficient evaluation of Jacobian determinants.
+In general, triangular maps \cite{bogachev2005triangular,rosenblatt1952remarks,knothe1957contributions} are sufficiently general to couple any absolutely continuous pair of distributions $(\rho, \pi)$, and their numerical approximations have been investigated in \cite{el2012bayesian,marzouk2016introduction, spantini2018inference, Jaini2019}.
+The flow map of a neural ordinary differential equation \cite{Chen2018,Dupont2019,gholaminejad2019anode} can also be seen as an infinite-layer limit of a normalizing flow.
+Alternatively, Stein variational methods \cite{liu2016stein,liu2017stein,Detommaso2018} provide a nonparametric way of constructing $T$ as a composition of functions lying in a chosen RKHS.